Geography of Environmental Crime in Albania-Demage, Cutting and Burned of Forests

 If we refer to punitive penal policies, we find that they vary a fine of up to 5 years imprisonment.
 What is immediately noticeable is less punitive measures on environmental crimes.

-This measure refers to the illegal cutting of forests, and under the Criminal Code, cutting or damaging forests without permission or prohibited times and places when there is an administrative act, is punishable by a fine or imprisonment up to one year.(note 8)
+This measure refers to the illegal cutting of forests, and under the Criminal Code, cutting or damaging forests without permission or prohibited times and places when there is an administrative act, is punishable by a fine or imprisonment up to one year.(8)

 While other offenses which are regarded as criminal offenses, predict these sanctions:

 • Fishing in time, the tools, in places and by unlawful means, is punishable by a fine or imprisonment up to three months.
-Fishing undertaken with risk tools like explosives, poisonous substances, etc. is punishable by a fine or imprisonment up to two years.(note 12)
+Fishing undertaken with risk tools like explosives, poisonous substances, etc. is punishable by a fine or imprisonment up to two years.(12)

-• Cutting or damaging forests without permission or in time and forbidden places, where there is an administrative act, is punishable by a fine or imprisonment up to one year.(note 13)
+• Cutting or damaging forests without permission or in time and forbidden places, where there is an administrative act, is punishable by a fine or imprisonment up to one year.(13)

 Concretely, Article 206 / a, provides that: